zalary/hashiedu/terraform-getting-started.md

 # Getting Started with Terraform

-Terraform is the most popular langauge for defining and provisioning infrastructure as code (IaC).
+Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).

 IaC tools allow you to manage infrastructure with configuration files rather than through a graphical user interface.
 IaC allows you to build, change, and manage your infrastructure in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share.

-## Prerequistes
+## Prerequisites
 - [Docker Desktop](https://docs.docker.com/desktop/#download-and-install) or [Docker Engine](https://docs.docker.com/engine/install/) for your environment

 ## Install Terraform
 To install Terraform, simply visit [Terraform.io](https://www.terraform.io/downloads.html), download and unzip the appropriate binary package or install via a package manager.
-We have a more detailed [installation instructions](https://learn.hashicorp.com/tutorials/terraform/install-cli) in our [Terraform Learn Guide](https://learn.hashicorp.com/terraform).
+We have more detailed [installation instructions](https://learn.hashicorp.com/tutorials/terraform/install-cli) in our [Terraform Learn Guide](https://learn.hashicorp.com/terraform).

 Once installed, you may need to add terraform to your path for [Unix/Linux](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix) or [Windows](https://stackoverflow.com/questions/1618280/where-can-i-set-path-to-make-exe-on-windows).